 9 of the Top Beaches in Miami For Every Type of Traveler

 Thanks to its reputation for wild nightlife and year-round warm weather, Miami attracts people from all over the world.
 Hollywood portrays the city as a giant beach party where anything goes.
-But while this side of Miami is real, there's so much more to the dynamic (and unofficial capital) of South Florida.
+But while this side of Miami is real, there's so much more to this dynamic city, the unofficial capital of South Florida.

 The 305 can be about clubbing one day and visiting art galleries the next.
 It’s both calm and unhinged, upbeat and chill, pretentious and welcoming.
 One thing is certain, though: You haven’t been to Miami unless you’ve gone to the beach.
 Here are the best beaches in Miami for every type of traveler, from the spring break college crowd to families looking for relaxed fun in the sun.